Air Transportation of Human Remains in Canada

 What Airline Regulations govern funeral shipping?

-What Options you have – Non-Cremated Remains or Cremated Remains Transportation
+What Options do you have – Non-Cremated Remains or Cremated Remains Transportation

 Are there any Bereavement Travel Discounts?